 Explanation of Benefits (EOB): Whenever your provider bills your insurance company for a service, your insurance company will send you an explanation of benefits.
 This paper briefly explains what has been billed and how much was or was not covered and why.

-In addition to insurance, we also bill for Personal Injury Protection (PIP) claims.
-The process for these are a little bit different, but, again, we'll do all of the researching and billing for you.
-With a PIP claim, you'll have an adjuster assigned to your case.
-The adjuster is the person in charge of managing your claim, and whom we'll work with directly in order to make sure you get the paid treatment that you need.
-Most PIP claims will remain open until you've reached the dollar limit for treatment, you are no longer affected by your injuries, or your claim becomes dated.
+Auto Insurance Personal Injury Protection (PIP) claims.
+The process for these are a little bit different.
+With a PIP claim, you’ll have an adjuster assigned to your case.
+The adjuster is the person in charge of managing your claim, and whom we’ll work with directly in order to make sure you get the paid treatment that you need.
+Most PIP claims will remain open until you’ve reached the dollar limit for treatment, you are no longer affected by your injuries, or your claim becomes dated.

 You always need a prescription for medical massage, even if your plan says you can self-refer.
 Here’s why.
 It’s not in my scope of practice as a massage therapist to diagnose, yet the insurance billing forms require a diagnosis code before they will pay.
 So, I always need a prescription from your doctor before commencing medical massage treatments.